 1. Familiarise yourself with your tools

 Most seasoned video editors will utilise a wide variety of applications to achieve a range of editing effects with differing levels of precision and control – as a beginner, you should familiarise yourself with them.
 Programmes like Adobe Premiere Pro and Final Cut Pro represent the top-of-the-line when it comes to video editing and require some practice to use well.
+Moreover, You can try FlexClip AI video editor which is a quick and easy video editing tool.
 The best laptop you have can definitely run both programmes easily and with little fuss.

 2. Put together a professional website